sunny/edith/README.markdown

 Setup
 -----

-- Make a writeable directory that will contain your pages as txt files
+- Make a writeable directory that will contain your pages as txt files.
+For example:

-  - For example:

       mkdir mydata
       chmod a+wx mydata